wallarm/terraform-provider-wallarm/docs/resources/rule_ignore_regex.md

 page_title: "Wallarm: wallarm_rule_ignore_regex"
 subcategory: "Rule"
 description: |-
-  Provides the "Ignore regular expression" rule resource.
+  Provides the "Disable regexp-based attack detection" rule resource.
 ---

 # wallarm_rule_ignore_regex

-Provides the resource to manage rules with the "Ignore regular expressions" action type.
-Ignoring the regular expression can be used when particular requests should NOT be defined as attacks based on the existing regular expression (the "Define a request as an attack based on a regular expression" action type).
+Provides the resource to manage rules with the "Disable regexp-based attack detection" action type.
+Ignoring the regular expression can be used when particular requests should NOT be defined as attacks based on the existing regular expression (the "Create regexp-based attack indicator" action type).

 ## Example Usage